illinoistech-itm/jhajek/itmd-521/notes/chapter-02/chapter-02.md

   - This can be declared at run time
   - This can be declared in the code
 - There is a Spark mode called *local*
-  - This runs both the driver and executors as local CPU threads and not distrubuted
+  - This runs both the driver and executors as local CPU threads and not distributed
   - Good for a quick test mode

 ## Spark Application Have